MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 president can impose/put veto on a ill

-2/3 of Congress each  champer of
+2/3 of Congress each  chmber

+veto can be override

+the house of representatives cahn lead

+midterm elections

+every two years (the term lasts
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2NDMwOTE1MywzNTY5NzAxMDEsLTExNj
+eyJoaXN0b3J5IjpbLTMxNjUzMTU0NywzNTY5NzAxMDEsLTExNj
 MzOTczLDEwMTA2MzA5MDIsMjgyOTUzNzc3XX0=
 -->